vidazamani/Depth-functions-for-Object-Data/README.md

 This project contains code to reproduce the results of the paper named 'Metric Oja Depth, New Statistical Tool for Estimating the Most Central Objects' by Zamanifarizhandi, V. and Virta, J.

-The goal of the project was to develope a novel measure of statistical depth, the metric Oja depth applicable to any object data.
+The goal of the project was to develop a novel measure of statistical depth, the metric Oja depth applicable to any object data.

 All code here is written in R and the main used packages are CovTools, ICtest, parallel, fda, ggplot2 and GA.

 ## The reason why this project is useful for you
 If you're working with complex datasets, such as matrices or images, the following main functions can help you to identify the most central objects within your data.
-Simply calculate the distances between objects and apply them as an input in our metric functions.
+Simply calculate the distances between objects and apply them as an input in our metric depth functions.

-### The main metric functions are:
+### The main metric depth functions are:

 MLD_cpp, MHDVJ_cpp, MSD_cpp, MOD2_cpp, MOD3_cpp,

 coded in Rcpp.
-To use them you need to install from source the R-package MetricDepth_1.1 in the subfolder "All Metric depth function in C++".
+To use them you need to install from source the R-package MetricDepth_1.1 in the subfolder [**All Metric depth function in C++**].

 In addition the project contains several helper functions for data generation, computing p-value for real dataset examples and the simulations performed in the paper.